 The following information applies only to undergraduate and graduate students at Loyola Marymount University.
 Loyola Law students should visit the Policies and Procedures page for Law students to review details related to leave of absence or withdrawals.

 The university policy on taking a leave of absence or withdrawing from LMU is available on the Registrar’s website.
-All students wishing to take a leave of absence or withdrawal from the university are encouraged to complete the appropriate form with the office of the Registrar.
+All students wishing to take a leave of absence or withdrawal from the university are encouraged to complete the appropriate form to file a leave of absence or withdraw with the office of the Registrar.

 Students who stop attending classes without notifying the Registrar’s Office will be considered to have “unofficially withdrawn”.
 When this happens, a review will be performed, in conjunction with the student’s faculty member(s) for the term, to determine the last date of attendance.
 If the last date of attendance cannot be determined, federal financial aid will be returned based on the 50% point of the enrollment period in accordance with federal and institutional regulations.
 For additional information regarding a leave of absence and withdrawal, please review the University Bulletin.